knit-bee/tei-transform/README.md

 If you want to add an entry in the <revisionDesc/> section of the transformed document, you can use the keyword argument **revision-config** and pass the name of the config file.
-This file should contain the following section:
+This file should contain the following section (The date entry is optional.):

 ```
 [revision]